Visual Distress Signals (VDS)

 3. Both day and night signals

 VDS are either pyrotechnic (smoke and flames) or non-pyrotechnic (non-combustible and electronic).
-Operators must select the appropriate devices and have the minimum quantity as referenced in 33CFR175.110 depending on which category.
-VDS must be U.S. Coast Guard-approved, in serviceable condition, and readily accessible.
+Operators must select the appropriate devices and have the minimum quantity as referenced in

 If pyrotechnic devices are selected, a minimum of three must be carried.
 Any combination can be carried as long as they add up to three signals for day use and three signals for night use.
-Three day/night signaling devices meet both requirements.
+Three-day/night signaling devices meet both requirements.
 There's a variety and different combinations of pyrotechnic devices that can be onboard to meet the carriage requirements.

-The most common U.S. Coast Guard-approved non-pyrotechnic devices are an Orange Day Flag (day) and Electronic Distress Signal (night) to meet requirements.
+The most common U.S. Coast Guard-approved non-pyrotechnic devices are an Orange Day Flag (day) and an Electronic Distress Signal (night) to meet requirements.

 Engine Cut-Off Switches

-In Oregon, OAR 250-010-0166 requires the use of engine cut-off switches while operating a motorboat at a planing speed.
+OAR 250-010-0166 requires the use of engine cut-off switches while operating a motorboat at a planing speed.
 The rule does not apply if:

 1. The boat is not equipped with an engine cut-off switch, or